 Hospice care tends to range in cost from $150 to $1,400 per day as of publishing, varying based on the level of care.
 Home care is a lower-cost option, while end-of-life care in hospitals and care facilities is more expensive, potentially amounting to around $10,000 per month for the average patient.
 For specialized pain control and symptom management at an inpatient facility, the cost is about $1,040 per day.

 Will Medicare cover hospice care?

-Yes, Medicare Supplemental Insurance, or Medigap, will cover the cost of hospice services and other health costs unrelated to a terminal illness.
-Medigap typically kicks in to cover copayments, coinsurance, prescriptions, respite care and other expenses not covered by Medicare.
+Yes, Medicare supplemental insurance, or Medigap, will cover the cost of hospice services and other health costs unrelated to a terminal illness.
+Medigap typically kicks in to cover co-pays, prescriptions, respite care and other expenses not covered by Medicare.
 With this combination of coverages, 100% of your hospice care costs could be covered with no out-of-pocket expenses.

 Can you get hospice care without insurance?

 Yes, you can get hospice care without insurance.
 You can pay out of pocket, and some facilities offer services on a sliding scale if you’re unable to afford hospice care.
 Hospices should have someone on staff who can discuss costs and payment options with you or help you qualify for charitable care with the provider.

 Most private insurance plans provide coverage for hospice care, including visits or full-time nursing care at home.

 Contact your insurance provider to learn which services are covered and if there are any out-of-pocket costs like deductibles or co-pays for prescriptions, skilled nursing or other services.